How Venmo and PayPal Changed B2B Payments

 Compliance and security are critical to choosing a digital payment platform.
 And traditional online portals are not immune.
 PayPal has faced security breaches and vulnerabilities, one of the most recent in 2020, not to mention the infamous Venmo trace of President Joe Biden, which highlighted the app's security flaw.

 At Paystand, we use tokenization to replace sensitive user information with meaningless and random strings of letters and numbers.
 This process protects customer information from both malicious hackers and human error.
 Even if a user decides to save their payment information, it is encrypted and replaced with a token, keeping it secure.

 Transform your B2B payments

-The fact is, we’re used to convenient and fast payments as consumers.
-So, your vendors and customers will expect their payment options to be just as flexible and easy.
+The fact is, we're used to convenient and fast payments as consumers.
+So, your vendors and customers will expect their payment options to be as flexible and accessible.